realworldocaml/book/en/guided-tour.md

 The `.native` suffix indicates that we're building a native-code executable, which we'll discuss more in [xref](#files-modules-and-programs).
 Once the build completes, we can use the resulting program like any command-line utility.
-In this example, we can just type in a sequence of numbers, one per line, hitting control-d to exit when the input is complete.
+We can feed input to `build_sum.native` by typing in a sequence of numbers, one per line, hitting `control-d` when we're done.

 ```frag
 ((typ console)(name guided-tour/sum.out))